|Nutritional Guidelines (per serving)|

 Grind the onions, tomatoes, and green chilies into a fine paste in a food processor.

-Heat the oil in a pan and add the paste to it.
+Heat the oil in a pan and add the paste.
 Fry for a minute.

-Add the ginger and garlic pastes and fry for another minute.
+Add the ginger paste and garlic paste and fry for another minute.

 Add the coconut milk and bring to a boil.
 Add salt to taste.

-Add the prawns and cook for another 2 minutes only.
+Add the prawns and cook for another 2 minutes.

 Turn off the fire and stir in the cream.

 Garnish with coriander leaves and serve with jeera rice or plain boiled rice.

-For added flavor, some people prepare prawn malai with half of their prawns with heads on and half with heads removed.
-The head adds a fourth dimension of seafood flavor to this already delicious preparation.
-If you are not used to preparing prawns, you may not want to split the shrimp, as prawn heads have to be delicately cleaned before cooking.
+- For added flavor, prepare prawn malai with half of the prawns with the heads and half with the heads removed.
+The prawn head adds a fourth dimension of seafood flavor to this already delicious preparation.
+If you are not used to preparing prawns, you may not want to include any with heads, as prawn heads have to be delicately cleaned before cooking.